Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: Normal Jacobi fields estimates

 \section{Normal Jacobi fields estimates}

-In this section, we study the asymptotic behavior of normal Jacobi fields.
+In this section, we consider $(M^{2n+2},g,J)$ a fixed \ALCH manifold of order $a>0$ with an essential subset $K$, and we study the asymptotic behaviour of its normal Jacobi fields.
 The geometric structure we wish to highlight being of contact nature, we choose not to work in coordinates.
 Instead, we define some natural moving frames, which we call radially parallel orthonormal frames, in which the computations are convenient.